 Download the 2019/20 Wider Horizon programme details from here

 The fee for taking part in Transition Year covers all of the standard programme subjects and activities delivered by the school to TY students; extra charges are levied for any extra activities which occur.

 Only project work is formally assessed and graded in TY.
 There are two types of project work: (a) individual project work in ongoing subjects throughout the year, which is graded by the subject teachers, and (b) group project work, which operates on a cross-curriculum basis and is assessed following a presentation to an assessor group.

-The grading system for projects is a scale of five levels of achievement: High Distinction, Distinction, Merit, Pass, No Pass.
-Three TY progress reports are sent home in the course of the year.
+The grading system for projects is a scale of three levels of achievement: Gold, Silver and Bronze.
+Two TY progress reports are sent home in the course of the year.

 While normally tuition for TY takes place during the standard school day, some activities may require time commitment outside of school hours.
 Typically Thursday is the day allocated to off-site activities.